RainingComputers/ShnooTalk/docs/LanguageGuide.md

 🦄 There might be syntax for declaring an init function for a file to initialize global variables that will be automatically called before the program starts in the future.

-🦄 The compiler does not pad struct for alignment yet.
-This feature might be added in the future.
-Currently struct types are packed without any padding.

 ### Local variables

-Local variables are declared inside a block enclosed with `{` and `}` and are only accessible inside the same block they are declared are withing a nested block.
+Local variables are declared inside a block enclosed with `{` and `}` and are only accessible inside the same block they are declared or withing a nested block.
 They cannot be accessed in the parent block.

 ```
 fn main() -> int